quietboil/sibyl/README.md

 ")?;
 ```

-A prepared statement can be executed either with the `query` or `execute` or `execute_into` methods:
+A prepared statement can be executed either with the `query` or `execute` methods:
 - `query` is used for `SELECT` statements.
 In fact, Sibyl will complain if you try to `query` any other statement.
-- `execute` is used for all other, non-SELECT, DML and DDL that do not have OUT parameters.
+- `execute` is used for all other, non-SELECT, DML and DDL.
-- `execute_into` is used with DML that have OUT parameters.

-`query` and `execute` take a tuple of IN arguments, which can be specified as positional arguments or as name-value tuples.
+`query` and `execute` take a tuple of arguments.
+The latter can be specified as positional arguments or as name-value tuples.
 For example, to execute the above SELECT we can call `query` using a positional argument as:

 ```rust
 let rows = stmt.query(103)?;